Electrical checks for landlords

 Why have the regulations around landlord electrical safety checks changed?

 The changes have been made to protect tenants.
 A small subset of rogue landlords have been shown to provide sub-standard and hazardous accommodation, especially when it comes to electrical safety.
-The new regulations raises the standard expected of all landlords in an effort to quell irresponsible, dangerous lets.
+The new regulations raise the standard expected of all landlords in an effort to quell irresponsible, dangerous lets.

 What if I already carry out electrical checks?